Top of the page

-Your child had a test that took pictures of the bladder and urethra while he or she urinated.
+Your child had a test that took pictures of the bladder and urethra.

 Your child may need to urinate more often for several days after the test.
 He or she may also notice some burning during and after urination.
 This usually goes away after 1 or 2 days.
 Your child's urine may look pink for several days.